Published: 2023-06-22 ǀ Updated: 2023-07-04

 1947: Continuation of the cooperation with Wertheimer

 After financial problems, Chanel continues its collaboration with Pierre Wertheimer.
-She receives a one-time payment of 350,000 euros and a continuing 2% share of sales to avoid her going it alone.
+She receives a one-time payment of the equivalent of $350,000 converted and a continuing 2% share of sales to avoid her going it alone.

 1952: Marilyn Monroe wears No. 5